arnaud-lb/arnaud-lb.github.io/_posts/2019-06-25-phpstan-generics.markdown

 Typing is a great way to document code, to detect some programming errors statically, and to be more confident when refactoring.

-PHPStan allows to check the types in a program, and to report any typing issue.
+[PHPStan][PHPStan] allows to check the types in a program, and to report any typing issue.
 However, there is a limit: when re-using the same code with different types (like using different Collection instances with different types), we can not type our code, and we lose PHPStan's type checking.

 ### Introducing generic typing

 Generic typing makes it possible to re-use the same piece of code with different types, while still making it statically type safe.

-The idea is to declare one or more types as _templates_ on a function or class.
+The idea is to declare one or more types as _templates[^1]_ on a function or class.
 Then, use them as parameter types or return types.
 PHPStan will determine the real type of the templates by looking at the call site of the function, or the instantiation site of the class.
 It will then make sure that we use the right types consistently.

 In the following example, we declare one template type named `T`, and use it on one parameter and the return value.
 When calling `f()`, PHPStan determines the real type of `T` from the passed arguments.
 In this example, one effect of generic typing is that the return type of `f()` is known, so using the return value is safer.